DioxusLabs/dioxus/docs/guide/src/en/async/use_effect.md

 # UseEffect

-[`use_effect`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_effect.html) provides a future that executes after the hooks have been applied.

-Whenever the hooks [dependencies](#dependencies) change, the future will be re-evaluated.
+[`use_effect`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_effect.html) let's you run a callback that returns a future, only it's [dependencies](#dependencies) change.
 This is useful to syncrhonize with external events.

 ## Dependencies

-You can make the future re-run when some value changes.
+You can make the callback re-run when some value changes.
 For example, you might want to fetch a user's data only when the user id changes.
 You can provide a tuple of "dependencies" to the hook.
-It will automatically re-run the future when any of those dependencies change.
+It will automatically re-run it when any of those dependencies change.

-Example:
+## Example

 ```rust, no_run
 #[inline_props]